Modules as effective nodes in coarse-grained networks of Kuramoto oscillators: Real Networks

-Let us start with the Karate network \cite{zachary1977information}.
-It has a total of 34 nodes with 78 connections divided into two modules of 17 nodes each.
-As before, we put this network under the dynamics given by Eq. \eqref{multi pop II/ku} and slowly increase $\lambda_{\text{in}}$ until a minimum inner module synchrony of 90\% is reached.
-Figure \ref{Fig5} (a) shows the minimum internal coupling that keeps the internal synchrony threshold immediately after the phase transition.
-As expected, increasing $\lambda$ for asynchronized states impairs modular synchrony, hence the continuous increase in $\lambda_{\text{in}}$ as $\lambda$ grows.
+We start with the Karate network \cite{zachary1977information}, that has a total of 34 nodes with 78 connections.
+To modularize the network we used Girvan-Newman's method, splitting it in two modules of 17 nodes each \cite{girvan2002community}.
+Connections are divided into 32 and 35 for each module and 11 connecting the modules.
+As before, we run the dynamics given by Eq. \eqref{multi pop II/ku} on this network and slowly increase $\lambda_{\text{in}}$ until a minimum inner module synchrony of 90\% is reached.
+Figure \ref{Fig5} (a) shows the minimum internal coupling that keeps the modular synchrony above the threshold.
+Note that the global phase transition, expected at $\lambda=1.5$ given the strong bi-modular characteristic of Zachary's Karate network, ocurs at $\lambda=1.65$.
+Just as in the artificial network, increasing $\lambda$ for asynchronized states impairs modular synchrony, hence the continuous increase in $\lambda_{\text{in}}$ as $\lambda$ grows.
 On the other hand, after the phase transition, synchronized states act in cohesion, requiring lesser $\lambda_{\text{in}}$ as we increase $\lambda$.
-Note that the phase transition is at the expected value of 1.5 and thus is not affected by the structural differences of Zachary's network.
-However, when comparing Zachary's network to the artificial network used in the 2 modules section, synchronized states do not reach the synchronization values of 2 oscillators system, this can be seen in Figure \ref{Fig5} (b) where the purple curve shows the $r$ values for Zachary's network, note that they do not fall within the 2 oscillators ribbon shown in green.
-Therefore, the structural differences between the real and artificial networks are affecting the coarse-graining procedure.
-We can counteract the effects of network structure by overshooting the internal coupling, the red curve of Figure \ref{Fig5} (b) shows the synchronization values when keeping $\lambda_{\text{in}}=20$ throughout, this forces the system to behave as 2 oscillators in spite of networks effects.
+However, the slopes of increasing and decreasing values of $\lambda_{\text{in}}$ are quite different from what we found in section \ref{two}.
+This behavior reflects the quantitative differences between $\lambda_\text{in}$ values among the real and artificial networks, Figures \ref{Fig1}(c) and \ref{Fig5}(a).
+The information transfer among modules is harder in Karate's network, which has proportionally fewer connections among modules, 11 out of 289, corresponding to $p\approx0.04$, as opposed to $p=0.1$ for the artificial fully connected network.
+Consequently, Zachary's Karate network requires much lower $\lambda_\text{in}$ prior to the phase transition and higher after it.

+The order parameter as a function of $\lambda$ is shown in Figure \ref{Fig5}(b).
+We fixed the internal coupling to the minimum value that assures modular synchrony, i.e., $\lambda_\text{in}=7.9$, corresponding to the peak in panel (a).
+The order parameter (black points), shows that synchronized states do not reach the $[r_+,r_-]$ region, in green.
+This is likely due to the low connectivity between modules which lead to large inter-modular phase difference.
+The global phase transition point is also slightly larger than the expected value of 1.5.
+We can counteract this structure effect by overshooting the internal coupling.
+The red curve of Figure \ref{Fig5} (b) shows the synchronization values when keeping $\lambda_{\text{in}}=20$ throughout the whole simulation.
+Forcing high inner-module coupling strength pushes both modules to highly synchronized states so that the system behaves almost exactly as two oscillators.